Fertilising your house plants: everything you need to know

 There are cases when you’d need to fertilise your plants from the get-go, for example, if you know it’s potted in a nutrient-free potting medium, such as pure coir.
 I’d be tempted to repot in something a bit more nutritious though.

-When to fertilise your house plants
+When to fertilise your houseplants

-Equipment needed to fertilise your house plants
+Equipment needed to fertilise houseplants

 Ok, I don’t use them, so I can’t make you, but I would recommend wearing gloves.
 A lot of fertilisers can stain and most of them stink to high heaven.
 Especially if you use something gross like fish emulsion.